-Gwyllem dresses are fit and flare styles, so the main measurement you need to look at is your bust and waist.
+- Most Gwyllem dresses are fit and flare styles, so the main measurement you need to look at is your bust and waist.

-With pants, they all come with a stretch waistband, designed to accommodate size fluctuations.
+- Skirts and pants come with a stretch waistband, designed to accommodate size fluctuations.
 The main measurement here is low hip (or around your bum and the top of your thighs).

 |High hip (10cm below waist)||94||99||104||109||114||119||124|